scubajorgen/HomeControl/README.md

 Use http://localhost:8080/ for an example of a website based on thymeleaf templates.
 Use your Tado credentials to log in.
 Authentication takes place against the OAuth authentication server of Tado.

+## Integration testing
+Adapt the file /src/test/resources/application.properties to enable integration testing with Tado.
+The test requires your account, home ID and zone IDs.
+The interation test itself are in /src/test/java/net/studioblueplanet/homecontrol/tado/TadoIntegrationTest.java.